-Course Number Name/General Description MPED-7093-401 (Amarillo) MPED-7093-801 (El Paso) MPED-7093-001 (Lubbock) Pediatrics During the clerkship, students rotate through the pediatric inpatient, ambulatory care and new nursery services, participating in the evaluation and management of children with a variety of problems.
+Course Number Name/General Description MINT 7093-401 (Amarillo) MINT 7093-801 (El Paso) MINT 7093-001 (Lubbock) Internal Medicine In this eight-week rotation, the student participates as a member of the ward team, honing skills in performing histories and physicals, and in the collection, integration, and documentation of information for comprehensive diagnosis.
+Concepts of practical medical therapeutics and management are presented, but emphasis is on understanding pathophysiology and accurate diagnosis.
+Outpatient experience is provided in a community setting.
+MOBG-7093-401 (Amarillo) MOBG-7093-801 (El Paso) MOBG-7093-001 (Lubbock) Obstetrics-Gynecology A study of the treatment of female patients by the primary care practitioner.
+Obstetrics-gynecology spans the entire age range of womanhood and is extensively health-oriented with emphasis on prevention of illness and on surgical and obstetrical techniques.
+The quality of human life is emphasized.
+MPED-7094-401 (Amarillo) MPED-7094-801 (El Paso) MPED-7094-001 (Lubbock) Pediatrics During the clerkship, students rotate through the pediatric inpatient, ambulatory care and new nursery services, participating in the evaluation and management of children with a variety of problems.
 Emphasis is placed on a comprehensive approach to total child, including his/her family and environment.
 Learning is augmented by a lecture series and various case conferences coupled with close faculty support and supervision.
-MPSY-7095-401 (Amarillo) MPSY-7095-801 (El Paso) MPSY-7095-001 (Lubbock) Psychiatry The primary goals of this rotation are to provide educational situations that facilitate continued learning regarding psychiatric disorders and neurologic disorders and clinical experiences which allow the student to further develop skills in evaluation and treatment of selected patients.
+MPSY-7094-401 (Amarillo) MPSY-7094-801 (El Paso) MPSY-7094-001 (Lubbock) Psychiatry The primary goals of this rotation are to provide educational situations that facilitate continued learning regarding psychiatric disorders and neurologic disorders and clinical experiences which allow the student to further develop skills in evaluation and treatment of selected patients.
 The core clinical experiences for students consist of significant exposure to inpatient psychiatry, consultation, ambulatory psychiatry care, ambulatory neuropsychiatry/behavioral neurology, and on-call emergency room coverage.
-MSUR-7091-401 (Amarillo) MSUR-7091-801 (El Paso) MSUR-7091-001 (Lubbock) General Surgery An introduction to the pathophysiology of surgical diseases and the principles and techniques used in their diagnosis and management.
-The Clerkship includes participation in pre- and post-operative patient care, operating room and clinic experience as a member of a team of the surgical faculty.
-MSCI-7091-401 (Amarillo) MSCI-7091-801 (El Paso) MSCI-7091-001 (Lubbock) Continuity Clinic Experience This experience builds on the clinical skills of the Early Clinical Experience Courses in Years 1 and 2 and provides faculty supervision for students caring for a panel of continuity patients two afternoons a month.
-Objectives include skills in patient-centered care, enhanced communication and professionalism, and diagnosis and management of common urgent and chronic ambulatory problems.
+MSUR-7093-401 (Amarillo) MSUR-7093-801 (El Paso) General Surgery An introduction to the pathophysiology of surgical diseases and the faculty.

+principles and techniques used in their diagnosis and management.
+The Clerkship includes participation in pre- and post-operative patient care, operating room and clinic experience as a member of a team of the surgical

+MSUR-7093-001 (Lubbock)